Student Course Loads

 ||No grade submitted at the time grades were being processed.

-Students may view their grades online as soon as a course has ended and grades have been processed.
+Students may view their grades in Owl Link as soon as a course has ended and grades have been processed.
 Grade reports are no longer mailed to students.
-No grades will be available to students who have an outstanding debt with the college until the Student Accounting Office certifies that the debt has been paid in full.
+No grades will be available to students who have an outstanding debt with the college until the Student Accounts Office certifies that the debt has been paid in full.